Managing Family Finances

 End-of-Year Organizing

-At the end of each December, after the final bills have been payed, it’s time to reset my folders for the new year.
-I take my folders and separate the statements by account – all mortgage statements, credit card statements, etc are collated and clipped together.
 The Record sheets are compiled and clipped together as well.
 Finally, all of the statements and Record sheets for the year are put into a single folder labeled for the year and moved to my main file drawer.
 Now if I need to find a particular statement, I can first search by year and then by account.

-I also go through any receipts I’ve kept – major purchases like electronics or appliances go into an envelope and then into the Year folder.
-Medical receipts for the year are put into a separate envelope and into the folder.
+I also go through the monthly receipt envelopes – major purchases like electronics or appliances go into single YEAR Receipt envelope and then into the Year folder.
+Medical receipts go into a separate Medical Receipt envelope, clipped together with the other medical statements, and into the Year folder.

 New Record sheets are printed and the monthly folders are reset for the new year!